10 Things Not to Do in South Korea

 9. Don’t expect people to give you space.

-I like my personal space, but I don’t get it in Korea.
+I love my personal space, but I don’t get it in Korea.

 10. Don’t expect the trains to be late, especially KTX.